wiseman-timelord/MaNTella-Launcher/README.md

 # Usage / Install
 1. Ensure the Mantella mod is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
 2. After completing Mantella install, then download the [Latest working Mantella-WT release](https://github.com/wiseman-timelord/Mantella-WT/releases/), drop the files into the main Mantella folder, preserving folders.
-4. Ensure you have LM Studio loaded and configured and serving, offload a suitable number of layers to the GPU if Game is on same card.
+4. Ensure you have LM Studio / ollama loaded and configured and serving, offload a suitable number of layers to the GPU if Game is on same card, ensure the api addresses are correctly configured.
-5. Run the
+5. Configure the ".\config.ini", ensure you have entered things like, "fallout4_folder" and "fallout4_mod_folder" and "llm_api" and "model" and "tts_service".
+7. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, it will, as required, clean the ".\config.ini" and backup the old version to ".\config.bak", and then run "Mantella-WT".

-5. Run the main script `python .\main.py` once, to generate the ".\config.ini" file, then close mantella, and configure the ".\config.ini" after its created.
+5. Run the main script `python .\main.py` once, to generate the ".\config.ini" file, then close mantella, and after its created.
 Ensure to also implement updates from `.\config_ini_updates.txt` to ".\config.ini".
 7. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, it will, as required, clean the ".\config.ini" and backup the old version to ".\config.bak", and then run "Mantella-WT".

 ## Notes